jishnub/ParallelUtilities.jl/README.md

 (3000, 3000, 1200)
 ```

-We may also compute the index of a particular set of parameters in the iterator.
-This is somewhat slower and is evaluated in `O(log(n))` time using a binary search.
-Whether or not the value exists in the list may however be evaluated in `O(1)` time.
+We may evaluate whether or not a value exists in the list and its index in `O(1)` time.

 ```julia
 julia> val = (3,3,4)